Signed Mahonian Polynomials on Derangements in Classical Weyl Groups: The signed Mahonian polynomials over

 {\it Proof of Theorem \ref{ThSn}:} Summing over all derangements $\sigma \in \mathcal{D}^S_k$ and $0 \leq k \leq n$, and applying \eqref{S-1}, we can infer from Proposition \ref{DSn-ss} that

 Thus, Theorem \ref{ThSn} is established through the application of the $q$-binomial inversion \cite[Corollary 3.38]{Aigner-1979}.
 This completes the proof.

-Combining Theorem \ref{dSn-Wachs} and Theorem \ref{ThSn}, we obtain the following formula for the Mohanian polynomial over the set $\mathcal{D}^{AS}_n$ of derangements in the alternating subgroup $A_n$, which immediately yields Theorem \ref{en-as} by setting $q\rightarrow 1$. \begin{coro} For $n\geq 1$,
+Combining Theorem \ref{dSn-Wachs} and Theorem \ref{ThSn}, we obtain the following formula for the Mahonian polynomial over the set $\mathcal{D}^{AS}_n$ of derangements in the alternating subgroup $A_n$, which immediately yields Theorem \ref{en-as} by setting $q\rightarrow 1$. \begin{coro} For $n\geq 1$,

 \end{coro} The first six ${d}^{\,AS}_n(q)$ ($1\leq n\leq 6$) are given as follows: